-Puppies need to be exposed at an early age to all sounds and smells they’ll meet later in life.
+Puppies need to be exposed at an early age to all sounds and smell they’ll meet later in life.

 Make sure you do this in a safe and friendly environment that won’t traumatize your puppy.
 That’s the last thing you want at this point.

 Yes, Corgis can get along easily with other family dogs.
 It all comes down to early socialization.
 That is what decides your dog’s personality.

 If your dog was properly socialized as a puppy then he should cause no problem with your other dogs.
 He’ll simply start playing with them and have fun.